justyden/Text_Summary_Using_NLP/Preliminary_Report.md

  - Help research useful NLP related techniques.
 Help problem solve NLP related issues we may run into.
  - Document the code properly and effectively.
  - Try and be more have a back end engineer for the project.
+#### Love-Divine Onwulata
+- Research which NLP libraries will be most useful to the project
+- Implement the NLP into the application
+- Help label the datasets